Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Conclusions

 Furthermore, we have considered a deep prior sensitivity analysis for which we have discovered how certain priors exhibit more clearly the shrinkage effect required for the feature selection.
 Although, it is clear that after a long time running the posterior simulations we have reached quite consistent results regardless of the prior chosen.
 Of course, it is important to remark that other non-conjugate shrinkage priors could be used; however, the computational cost might increase.
 This is something that we need to always keep in mind whenever dealing with applications like cyber security where fast and scalable algorithms are required.
 Finally, and from a cyber security point of view there is definitely more interesting research and applications where we could exploit the beta-CoRM models.
-For example, we have seen that $n$-gram profiles have also been used to detect masquerade attacks, where supervised learning models able to learn malicious activity without any samples, that is one class algorithms, are required.
-We believe that the beta-CoRM models could be used as well in this kind of applications; however, this might require a slightly different approach since in this paper we are assuming we have access to both benign and malicious observations.
+For example, $n$-gram profiles have also been used to detect masquerade attacks, where synthetic identities are used to fraudulently access networks.
+Unsupervised learning models are developed which distinguish normal and malicious activity.
+We believe that the beta-CoRM models could be used as well in this kind of applications, where we can flexibly model a ``normal'' distribution over $n$-grams.
+However, this might require a slightly different approach since in this paper we are assuming we have access to both benign and malicious observations.
+Both this application and the malware application considered in this paper could use the beta-CORM model to take into account the effect of context, such as the current operation of a device, expressed as a discrete variable.
+More perturbation coefficients would be introduced to model the relationship between different contexts (and potentially different malware families).